EJBlog/EJBlog.github.io/_posts/2016-03-24-Sky-of-Blue-Sea-of-Green.md

 <p>
 Buckle up your seat belts, lift up your trays, and prepare for take off.

 Friends, a lot can happen in a year.
-A LOT.
-Last year in my fourth and final year of undergrad at
+A LOT. <!--endpreview-->Last year in my fourth and final year of undergrad at

 the University of Louisville I went to Disney for spring break with my then serious girlfriend of